misunderstoodreamer/it-is-chakotai/README.md

 ### Hi there, I'm Çağatay - aka [sikitai] :wave:
-## I'm a Geomatics Engineer at Istanbul Technical University, BCs.
+## I'm a Machine Learning Engineer and studying Istanbul Technical University right now.

-- :seedling: I’m currently learning pytorch, deep learning algorithms and some other cool stuff.
+- :seedling: I’m currently learning tensorflow, react.js, and some other cool stuff.
 - :eggplant: 2021 Goals: Publishing a paper in reputable journal about Remote Sensing.
 - :zap: I'm a Formula 1 specialist.